matloff/LogLinFit/README.md

 ## Package goals

+In short our goals are:

+* To facilitate the fitting of a parsimonious model.

+* To facilitate the user's ability to interpret the model.

+## Setting

 Let k denote the number of factors; i.e. we are working with a k-way table.
 A log-linear analysis will produce main effects, 2-way interactions, 3-way interactions and so on, up through k-way.